The holonomy Lie $\infty$-groupoid of a singular foliation I: Bi-submersions between two singular foliations

-Here is a lemma on the bi-vertical singular foliation $\mathcal{BV}_W $ of a bi-submersion $W$.
+Here is a last lemma on the bi-vertical singular foliation $\mathcal{BV}_W $ of a bi-submersion $W$.

-\begin{lemma} Let $W$ be a bi-submersion between two singular foliations of global finite ranks.
-Assume that $\mathcal{BV}_W $ is a singular foliation.
-Every leaf in $\mathcal{BV}_W $ has a codimension lower or equal to the integer in \eqref{eq:dim:min}. \end{lemma} \begin{proof} This lemma is a trivial consequence of item 3 in Proposition \ref{prop:localstructure}, since each connected component of each fiber of the submersion $\Xi$ in that statement is contained in a leaf of the bi-vertical vector fields by Remark \ref{rmk:Xifibers}.
+\begin{lemma} Let $W$ be a bi-submersion between two singular foliations of global finite ranks such that $\mathcal{BV}_W $ is a singular foliation.
+Then the codimension of its leaves is lower or equal to the integer in \eqref{eq:dim:min}. \end{lemma} \begin{proof} This lemma is a trivial consequence of item 3 in Proposition \ref{prop:localstructure}, since each connected component of each fiber of the submersion $\Xi$ in that statement is contained in a leaf of the bi-vertical vector fields by Remark \ref{rmk:Xifibers}.
 There is also a direct proof, without using this result.
 Since $p$ is a submersion:

 Item 4 in Lemma \ref{lem:projectable-generators} implies that the codimension of $T_w \mathcal{BV}_W $ in $ {\mathrm{ker}}(T_w p) $ is lower or equal to the number of local generators of $\mathcal F_N$.
 It is therefore lower or equal to $ {\mathrm{rk}}_{q(w)}(\mathcal F_N) $.
 Hence, the codimensions of the leaves of $\mathcal{BV}_W $ are lower or equal to $ {\mathrm{dim}}(M)+{\mathrm{rk}}(\mathcal F_N)$, which coincides with the integer in \eqref{eq:dim:min} by Remark \ref{rmk:Xifibers}. \end{proof}